fingolfin/gap-snapshots/README.md

 ## Installing required dependencies

-In this case, you need to have some more software dependencies installed than with a stable release in order to compiler GAP.
+In this case, you need to have some more software dependencies installed than with a stable release in order to compile GAP.
 In particular, you need at least these:

 * a C compiler, e.g. GCC or Clang
+* a C++ compiler
 * GNU Make
-* GNU Autoconf (we recommend 2.69 or later)
+* GNU Autoconf
 * GNU Libtool

+In addition, we recommend that you install at least the following optional
+dependencies:
 * Development headers for GMP, the GNU Multiple Precision Arithmetic Library
+* Development headers for zlib
-* optional: Development headers for GNU Readline
+* Development headers for GNU Readline

 On Ubuntu or Debian, you can install these with the following command:

-    sudo apt install build-essential autoconf libtool libgmp-dev libreadline-dev
+    sudo apt-get install build-essential autoconf libtool libgmp-dev libreadline-dev zlib1g-dev

-On OS X, you can install the dependencies in several ways:
+On macOS, you can install the dependencies in several ways:

  * using Homebrew: `brew install autoconf libtool gmp readline`
  * using Fink: `fink install autoconf2.6 libtool2 gmp5 readline7`